Indiana grandma fights thief trying to steal her car in McDonald’s parking lot

 “I was mad.
 I didn’t have time to think about being scared,” said Nancy Brooks, a carjacking victim.

-It all started with a trip to McDonalds in Shelby County on Monday afternoon.
+It all started with a trip to McDonald's in Shelby County on Monday afternoon.
 Nancy Brooks stopped to get a Happy Meal to take to her 3-year-old grandson.
 Brooks says a thief attacked her as soon as she approached her car and unlocked it.

 “He opened the passenger side and said, ‘Give me your keys’ and I said ‘no you’re not getting my keys,’” said Brooks.